ExperienceLovelace/ha-floorplan/docs/_pages/home.md

 {% include feature_row %}

-Please join our discussion at [Home Assistant's Community](https://community.home-assistant.io/t/floorplan-now-available-as-a-lovelace-card/115489).
+Please join our [Discussion](https://github.com/ExperienceLovelace/ha-floorplan/discussions) area, if you need any help, feedback or any kind of other support, too.
+We're also on the [Home Assistant's Community](https://community.home-assistant.io/t/floorplan-now-available-as-a-lovelace-card/115489) - but it's way better to join the discussion on GitHub.

 Kindly use it for general usage questions, too.
 Do you have a good idea for Floorplan, or have you faced an issue with the current solution?
 Create an issue, and remember to provide as much detail as possible.
 We'll do our best to help you out.

 ## First steps